knative/docs/docs/eventing/broker/create-mtbroker.md

 showlandingtoc: "false"
 ---

 Once you have installed Knative Eventing, you can create an instance of the multi-tenant (MT) channel-based broker that is provided by default.
+The default backing channel type for an MT channel-based broker is InMemoryChannel.

 You can create a broker by using the `kn` CLI or by applying YAML files using `kubectl`.